Syniurge/i2c-amd-mp2/README.md

  * no timeout checks, assumed the i2c device would respond in less than 50 jiffies
  * no protection against data races

-This rewrite fixes all of these issues and is being submitted to the kernel.
+This rewrite fixes all of these issues and was accepted into the 5.2 kernel.

 ### Installation